Random Surfaces and Higher Algebra: Young Surface Development

-We will now consider a generalization of the thin fundamental double groupoid which contains lower regularity surfaces in the Young regime.
-While we construct double groupoids for bounded controlled $p$-variation surfaces, we will make use of the closure (under controlled $p$-variation) of smooth surfaces, which we denote by
+We will now consider a generalization of the thin double group which contains lower regularity surfaces in the Young regime.
+In order to take advantage of the $\rho$-H\"older continuity of surface development, we will use the closure (under the generalized H\"older norms) of smooth paths ($k=1$) and surfaces ($k=2 $),